ChinoUkaegbu/IntrotoIM/finalProject/journal.md

 I created the functions that would check if the correct notes were playing for the 2 additional songs I added (so now there are three songs: Mary Had a Little Lamb, A Thousand Years and Willow)
 Reference: http://www.mintmusic.co.uk/2015/04/a-thousand-years-christina-perri.html
 http://www.mintmusic.co.uk/2021/02/willow-taylor-swift.html

+**24th April 2021**

+The pauses between each key press have to be longer to avoid arduino mixing up the notes.
+I wonder why?